Wireless millimeterwave electro-optics on thin film lithium niobate: Results

-Resonant electro-optic frequency comb sources can be driven by the multiples of the optical cavity's FSR.
-In practice, this is not straightforward to do with conventional electronics due to technical challenges in realizing modulators operating up to hundreds of gigahertz bandwidth.
+Resonant electro-optic frequency comb sources can be driven by multiples of the optical cavity's free spectral range (FSR).
+In practice, this is not straightforward to achieve with conventional electronics due to technical challenges in realizing modulators that operate up to hundreds of gigahertz bandwidth.
 However, our wideband modulator provides access to a broad range of frequencies.
-To achieve an electro-optic frequency comb we fabricate a racetrack resonator with a designed free-spectral range of the cavity be 30.79 GHz.
+To achieve a mmWave electro-optic frequency comb, we fabricate a racetrack resonator with a designed free-spectral range of the cavity of 30.79 GHz.
 We place a 1.5 mm-long mmWave antenna-coupled transmission line in one of the arms of the racetrack to phase modulate the light circulating in the cavity (Fig.~\ref{fig5}~a).
-We use configuration A to characterise our mmWave electro-optic comb source.
-Give that \begin{itemize} \item the frequency of the optical radiation matches the resonant frequency of the cavity, and \item the frequency of the mmWave radiation matches $n \times FSR$ , where n is an integer number and FSR is free spectral range of the cavity, \end{itemize} the theoretical model shows that in the weak-pump regime, where electro-optic coupling strength ($g_{eo}$) is smaller than optical resonance linewidth ($\kappa$), the comb slope $S$ [dB/GHz] is given by~\cite{zhang2025ultrabroadband}:
+We choose the length of the mmWave cavity to ensure the largest modulation efficiency, while also matching the mmWave cavity's resonant frequencies to multiples of the optical FSR (see details in Supplementary Information \ref{LossRatesSI}).
+We use configuration A to characterize our mmWave electro-optic comb source.
+Given that \begin{itemize} \item the frequency of the optical radiation matches the resonant frequency of the cavity, \item the frequency of the mmWave radiation matches $n \times FSR$ , where n is an integer number and FSR is free spectral range of the optical cavity, and \item the frequency of the mmWave matches the resonant frequency of the mmWave cavity, \end{itemize} The theoretical model shows that in the weak-pump regime, where electro-optic coupling rate ($g_{eo}$) is smaller than optical resonance linewidth ($\kappa$), the comb slope $S$ [dB/GHz] is given by~\cite{zhang2025ultrabroadband}:

-Here, $g_{eo}=g_0 \sqrt{n_{mmW}}$, with $g_0$ being single-photon electro-optic coupling rate and $n_{mmW}$ is the number of mmWave photons in the transmission line.
+Here, $g_{eo}=g_0 \sqrt{n_{mmW}}$, with $g_0$ being the single-photon electro-optic coupling rate and $n_{mmW}$ being the number of mmWave photons in the transmission line.